 What is sous vide cooking?

-Once limited to the pros, sous vide (pronounced sue-veed) delivers restaurant-quality results in your home kitchen.
-High-end restaurants have been using sous vide, which means "under vacuum" in French, to cook food to the exact level of doneness desired, every time.
-The technique is now achievable for everyone, thanks to the availability of affordable and easy-to-use sous vide equipment like Anova’s Precision Cooker.
+While high-end restaurants have been using sous vide, which means "under vacuum" in French, for decades, the technique is now achievable for everyone, thanks to the availability of affordable and easy-to-use sous vide equipment like Anova’s line of Precision Cookers or the Anova Combi Oven.

 Why should I cook sous vide?